On this page

 If your child is not yet at school, your Health Visitor can also give you some advice about speech, language and communication development.

-- First steps for language development
+First steps for language development

-- Understanding spoken language
+Understanding spoken language (language comprehension)

-- Speech Sounds (phonology)
+Speech sounds (phonology)

 Follow us on Social Media